WhereToGoForMyHoliday.com

 • Tourism details (where to stay? airport details?)

-Wroclaw (spelt Wrocław in Polish) is the historical capital of the Silesia region.
+Wroclaw is the historical capital of the Silesia region.
 It's been ruled and fought over and shaped by countless tribes and peoples, from the warring Slavs of the first millennium to the Habsburg emperors to the Prussian generals of the 1800s.

-That makes it a strangely diverse and varied place, with Germanic townhouses and Flemish-styled mansions next to Gothic cathedrals and USSR tenements.
+This makes it a strangely diverse and varied city, with Germanic townhouses and Flemish-styled mansions next to Gothic cathedrals and USSR tenements.

-But Wroclaw is a good-looking city, no questions.
+Wroclaw is a good-looking city.
 It's got a beautiful perch on the Oder River, spreading from island to island with arched bridges that recall Venice and wooded parks aplenty.

 The Old Town is the anchor of it all, and a great place to wander, people watch, and drink Polish beers.
 Beyond come the fairy-tale spires of Cathedral Island, the colossal concrete dome of Centennial Hall (a UNESCO site), and even Zen parks inspired by Japan.